ks-rogers/AnimationSwitchingBottomNavigationView/README.md

 AnimationSwitchingNavigationBar is provide layout like a Bottom Navigation View.

+This layout provides menu item animation with no difficult settings.

 ### Animation-able

 Difference with Bottom Navitaion View is adopted animation-able menu item and selected menu item indicator.